oskarnesheim/WebDev_project2/Docs/Choices.md

 The team is stored in localstorage and not in the database.
 We have chosen to do this because we don’t see it necessary to save the team to the database as there is no interaction with other peoples teams.
 We also don’t have a login/user function which makes a browser a user (as you get a userID).
 Therefore we find it suitable to save the team in localstorage.
 If we were to develop this application further we would store the team in the database in a similar way to reviews and all the pokemons.
 This would allow a user to perhaps search for pokemon teams of other users.

+### Session storage

+We have chosen to use session storage to store the state of the filters, sorting and pagenumber.
+This is because when we have tested the app we found it satisfying to have keep the state when refreshing the page.
+If the user wants to refresh the page, they can do so by pressing the “Pokedex” button in the navbar.
+This will reset the state of the filters, sorting and pagenumber.
+In earlier versions the search state was also stored in session storage, but we found that this was not necessary as it is more annoying to be forced to delete the search on refresh than to have to type it again.

 ### Delayed search

 When searching for a pokemon the application will wait for 600 milliseconds after the last keystroke before sending a query to the database.
 We considered two different approaches to searching.
 The first is sending a query after each keystroke immediately and the second one is implementing a “send” button that the user had to click in order to send the query.